AtmosphericAngels/IDL_IAU_Chrom/README.md

 Fig. 2 - File menu on main widget.

-'File' '**Import...':** Import chromatographic (raw) data in different formats like netcdf (.nc) or hdf5 (.h5) from different instruments.
+'File' '**Import...':** Import chromatographic (raw) data in different formats like netcdf (.nc/.cdf) or hdf5 (.h5) from different instruments.
 Choice is based on the instrument that produced the data.

 -   To process measurement series, files should be named with an increasing index, like 01\_name, 02\_name or name\_01 and so on. \"name" in this case is a constant string.
 A useful tool to rename and/or enumerate files is Ant Renamer, http://www.antp.be/software/renamer.
--   v5.13 and higher: IAU\_Chrom also checks for a measurement timestamp in the data file; if loaded files are not sorted by ascending timestamp, it will ask you if you wish to sort by that quantity.
+-   v5.13 and higher: IAU_Chrom also checks for a measurement timestamp in the data file; if loaded files are not sorted by ascending timestamp, it will ask you if you wish to sort by that quantity.

 'File' '**Save Experiment**': Saves the current set of loaded data, settings used for analysis and results together in one binary file \*.sav.
-This file is only readable by IAU\_Chrom (IDL proprietary format).
+This file is only readable by IAU_Chrom (IDL proprietary format).

 'File' '**Restore Experiment**': Restores a \*.sav / IDL binary file.

 'File' '**Set Filepath...**': Set the default directory where to look for save files etc.

-'File' '**Exit IAU\_Chrom**': Closes the program.
+'File' '**Exit IAU_Chrom**': Closes the program.

 (main widget) **Time Axis Format**: Change units of the x-axis to seconds or minutes.
 Chose the desired unit before loading data, otherwise results will be deleted.
 Restoring an experiment will automatically select the unit used in this experiment.